*New* September 30, 2020 - 10 p.m.

 Online learning will take place using the provincial platform D2L Brightspace platform provided through the Ministry of Education and accessed through the Niagara Catholic Virtual Learning Environment (NCVLE).

-When will I find out my child’s teacher?
+When will I find out my child’s teacher or cohort?

 Will I be able to find out how many students are in my child’s class before I make my decision?